kasra-darvishi/Compiler-Course-Project/README.md

 # Compiler-Course-Project
-Construct a simple compiler using Lex and Yacc
+Design and implementation of a simple compiler using Lex and Yacc